francis-han/IRS-RS-2019-03-09-IS1PT-GRP-Pepper-PatientMatchingSystem/SystemCodes/KIE/readme.txt

-This folder contains the KIE related files.
+1. Download the project zip file ( https://github.com/francis-han/IRS-RS-2019-03-09-IS1PT-GRP-Pepper-PatientMatchingSystem/SystemCodes/KIE/PHQTimeTable.zip ) .
+It is best run with JBPM 7.16 .
+The link is /Miscellaneous/LINK_yo_JBPM7_16.

-1. Follow the user manual.
-Create space and import the zip file into KIE workbench.
+2. Deploy the project.
-2. To send POSTMAN command, follow the following steps:
+3. Sending API command to setup solver and also sending the input system.
+Finally retrieve the result.
+To send POSTMAN command, follow the following steps:

     Part 1